 Fortunately, there are lots of products for conditioning and styling curly hair that are sulfate free and silicone free.

-This is the basis of the CG Method.
-Get rid of sulfates, get rid of silicones, moisturize your hair, and see amazing results.
+This is the basis of the CG method.
+Get rid of sulfates and silicones, moisturize your curls, and see results.

-Odds are you’re wrong.
-There are relatively few people who have truly naturally oily scalps to the point where their hair is truly greasy without frequent cleansing with harsh surfactants.
+Odds are, you're wrong.
+There are relatively few people who truly have naturally oily scalps to the point where their hair is truly greasy without frequent sulfate cleansing.

 HOW DO YOU START CG?

-Before you do anything else, you must do one last wash with a sulfate-based shampoo to completely rid your hair of any silicones.
-If you skip this step, you could get silicone build up, which will leave your hair gunky.
-This is very important.
+Before you do anything else, you must do one last wash with a sulfate-based shampoo to completely cleanse your hair of any silicones and product buildup.
+If you skip this step, you'll end up with gunky buildup.
+This step is critical.

-After you’ve washed your hair with a sulfate shampoo for the last time, it’s time to do your first co-wash.
-This can be done in the same shower that you do your sulfate poo in, or you can wait until the next shower.
-If you wait however, be aware that you can’t put in anything that has silicones in your hair afterward.
-So you may as well do your first co-wash and CG style in the same day as your last sulfate poo.
+After you've washed your hair with a sulfate shampoo for the last time, it's time to do your first cowash.
+This can be done in the same shower that you do your last sulfate wash in, or you can wait.
+If you wait however, just remember that you can't put any silicones into your hair.

 HOW CAN YOU TELL IF A PRODUCT IS CG FRIENDLY?